We had an excellent question in our MasterOps Community recently:

 Adding multiple layers in a hierarchy means that you’re adding one more data layer for reports to navigate, which most systems don’t handle well.
 Instead, use hierarchies sparingly and think of larger ways to group campaigns by a single attribute.

-Let’s talk about some of the useful ways to aggregate and analyze campaigns.
+Let’s talk about some useful ways to aggregate and analyze campaigns:

 Campaign Type

-Campaign types are the mechanism by which the marketing message was delivered.
+Campaign types are the mechanisms by which the marketing message is delivered.
 We recommend creating a picklist on the campaign object, making the field required, and allowing users to select a single value per campaign.
-If they want to use more than one value (say, Email and Demo Signup), it’s a big flag they should create more than one campaign.
+If they want to use more than one value (say, Email and Demo Signup), that is a big sign they should create more than one campaign.

 We recommend creating as few campaign types as possible.
 This requires thinking about which delivery mechanisms you would like to separate to gauge different conversion rates and performance.